hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>Text messages contain multiple empty spaces, punctuations, special characters, etc. It is a good practice to clean the text by removing special characters and punctuations before classification.
-Hence, we will write a method that accepts a text string as a parameter and returns a text string without punctuations and special characters. </p>
+Text messages contain multiple empty spaces, punctuations, special characters, etc. It is a good practice to clean the text by removing special characters and punctuations before classification.
+Hence, we will write a method that accepts a text string as a parameter and returns a text string without punctuations and special characters.

 <!-- /wp:paragraph -->

 <!-- wp:code -->